10 reasons you’re being “lazy”

 If a task feels boring or lacks importance for you, your brain will resist doing it.
 This is just how your brain is made.

 A special callout to my ADHD friends - This is ESPECIALLY true for your brains.
 If a task is exciting for you, you’re probably going to hyperfocus on it.
 If it’s not?
 You’re going to get real distracted real quick.
-That laundry will start looking really interesting.
-And you’re going to find yourself doing anything BUT
+That laundry will start looking real compelling.
+And you’re going to find yourself doing anything BUT the thing you’re supposed to do.

 2. Your expectations of what you can accomplish defy time + physics.